YaydIh/firstSlidify/index.md

 ## What I was curious about

-I want to explore the relative number of calls for DRIVING WHILE UNDER INFLUENCE & WRECKLESS DRIVING  based on hour of the day and day of the week.
+I wanted to explore the relative number of calls for DRIVING WHILE UNDER INFLUENCE & WRECKLESS DRIVING  based on hour of the day and day of the week.

-I chose to combine the data of the two categories, because without a traffic stop and gathering of further evidence, a person calling in such a complaint wouldn't really know the cause of the erratic driving.
+I chose to combine the data of the two categories, because without a traffic stop and gathering of further evidence, a person calling in such a complaint wouldn't usually know the cause of the erratic driving.

 ## Without the Shiny App

-While the data is made available for viewing on the official website, it isn't really that useful.
+While the data is made available for viewing on the official website, the display as a spreadsheet isn't really that useful.

 First off, for 2014, there are 452640 entries in the online spreadsheet.

-Even with the ablity to sort by 'Type' of call, the disply window only shows 17 lines of the spread sheet at once, making scrolling within half a million records a thankless task.
+Even with the ablity to sort by 'Type' of call, the disply window only shows 17 lines of the spreadsheet at one time, making scrolling within half a million records a thankless task.

 --- .class #id